Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Layer types with the same profile can be leveraged to support different use cases.
-Some layer types represent features with an identity instead of a geospatial field (e.g. mesh or cloud).
+Some layer types represent features using an identity instead of a geospatial field (e.g. mesh or cloud).
 Some layer types support attribute storage, either as feature attributes or individual geometry elements.
 Here are a few examples:

 <table>
  <tr>